< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [2.3] THE US ELECTION OF 2020

 * The data-security issues that became apparent in the 2016 US election didn't go away, rolling along through the Trump Administration.
 As mentioned, investigations of Russian trolling in the 2016 election had led to unfounded counter-accusations of "dirty tricks" against the Trump campaign.
-Trump also increasingly pushed back on social media companies for "censorship" when they shut down TR trolls, with running invocations of the 1st Amendment -- few understanding that the 1st Amendment merely said the government couldn't lock people up for what they said, and did not say companies had an obligation to give everyone a free global platform where they could say whatever they liked.
+Trump also increasingly pushed back on social media companies for "censorship" when they shut down TD Right trolls, with protests invoking the 1st Amendment -- few understanding that the 1st Amendment merely said the government couldn't lock people up for what they said, and did not say companies had an obligation to give everyone a free global platform where they could say whatever they liked.
 Trump made noises about revoking Section 230, but it didn't happen.

 By 2020, the US Trump Administration was making a fuss over strong encryption again, saying it aided terrorists.
 It was the same quandary as always: there was no way to subvert data security without making everyone more vulnerable to the Black Hats.
 The Trump Administration also worked against what was known as "net neutrality" -- the doctrine that internet service providers should not impose arbitrary limits on internet access, such as throttling internet services, or prefer or deny access to specific internet services.
 The Federal Communications Commission rules requiring net neutrality were overthrown, in the face of loud public protests.
 Several states, most notably California, passed their own net-neutrality laws in response, limiting the damage until the rules were restored by the next administration.